 Case Manager Playbook

-You are the team’s Assistant Athletic Director, Assistant or Associagte Coach and Team manager.
+You are the team’s Assistant Athletic Director, Assistant or Associate Coach and Team manager.
 You are the critical glue for the team and are the continuity for Gatorounds.
 You are the team’s primary link with the administration and our health care systems

 - Understand the needs of the patients and their families